learn-co-curriculum/dsc-building-a-cnn-from-scratch/README.md

 ## Designing the Model

-Now it's time to design your CNN using Keras!
+Now it's time to design your CNN using Keras.
 Remember a few things when doing this:

 - You should alternate convolutional and pooling layers
 - You should have later layers have a larger number of parameters in order to detect more abstract patterns